Liberal Party USA: Platform

 In the economic area, the party strongly supports capitalism, with its platform “[rejecting] any unnecessary impositions on the right of individuals or businesses to trade freely and/or to maintain the livelihoods of their choosing.”
-It strongly supports private property and a decrease in government regulation of the economy, although it believes that dealing with harms that arise from social or commercial activity is a legitimate government function.
+It strongly supports private property and a decrease in government regulation of the economy, although it believes that addressing harms that arise from social or commercial activity is a legitimate government function.
 The party opposes land-use regulations.

-In the foreign policy area, Liberal Party USA mainly follows the non-aggression principle (it believes that war should only be declared in the event that the United States or any ally is attacked), and believes that only Congress has the power to declare war.
+Regarding foreign policy, Liberal Party USA mainly follows the non-aggression principle (it believes that war should only be declared in the event that the United States or any ally is attacked), and believes that only Congress has the power to declare war.
 It encourages participation in treaties as long as they are of mutual benefit to the United States and to the other parties involved and supports free trade with as little restriction as possible between nations.